Dr. sc. hum. Henrik Jungaberle

-Between June and August 2021, we will publish a series of blog posts about the MIND Foundation’s INSIGHT conference.
+Between June and August 2021, we published a series of blog posts about the MIND Foundation’s INSIGHT conference.
 The blog posts describe the defining ideas that drive this biennial meeting in Berlin.
-The second edition of INSIGHT takes place on Sept 9–12 at the Langenbeck-Virchow Haus in Berlin.
-It will also be live-streamed into the world.
+The second edition of INSIGHT took place on Sept 9–12 at the Langenbeck-Virchow Haus in Berlin.
+It was also live-streamed into the world.
 This kick-off blog post describes some challenges that are specific to psychedelic conferences.
 By taking a personal look at the past, I outline questions that need to be addressed to create a rational culture around consciousness.

 “(…) Although I’m a frequent participant in similar events, it was the first time I had the impression that there is some vision and the bigger picture behind interesting lectures.
 The philosophy of enculturation of psychedelics through creating a science-inspired culture of consciousness fills a gap in the contemporary psychedelic renaissance.
 Once again, thank you!!!”

 INSIGHT 2019 conference attendee